epam/badgerdoc/web/README.md

 ## Local Development

 To work in local environment you need to start up the **_local backend_** and configure env variables for correct connection.
-For that you need to copy content of `.env.example` file to `.env.local` and specify provided variables.
+By default, `.env.development` file is used when `yarn start` command is executed.
+In most cases it's enough for local development.
+In case if you want to have own set of variables for local development, you can copy content of `.env.development` file to `.env.local` and specify needed values for provided variables there.

 ## Test